 - Solid injection engine

-A carburetor engine uses a carburetor that mixes the air and fuel in a correct proportion before it is injected.
+A carburetor engine uses a carburetor that mixes the air and fuel correctly before it is injected.
 This is common in petrol engines.

 Air Injection Engine